Mechanical and Aerospace Engineeringhttp://www.odu.edu/mae

 - Aerospace engineering

 The program is designed to prepare its graduates for professional practice in many facets of engineering, such as research, development, design, planning, testing, management, and consulting.
 The graduate is prepared to undertake challenging and creative engineering work in almost any industry, government agency, research organization, or consulting firm.
 The program also provides an excellent preparation for graduate school and the Fundamentals of Engineering (FE) Exam.

 An undergraduate student handbook providing rules and a detailed semester-by-semester plan for the program is available on the department's website.
-Courses are routinely scheduled in the evening to accommodate working students.
-Interested persons should contact the department at 683-6363.
+Courses are routinely scheduled in the evening to accommodate students with current employment.